BCCI mulls moving T20 World Cup to UAE in 'worst-case scenario'

 "The only way I can see the World Cup happening or making it easier to happen is just extra funding.
 It just comes down to the level of security in the bubble"Mumbai Indians bowling coach Shane Bond

 "The only way I can see that happening or making it easier to happen is just extra funding.
 It just comes down to the level of security in the bubble and the extra staff that you might be able to carry here.
-If you can do that there's no doubt….in this completion (IPL) the bubble is pretty strong, our one (Mumbai) is outstanding.
+If you can do that there's no doubt… in this competition (IPL) the bubble is pretty strong, our one (Mumbai) is outstanding.

 "The other thing is in six months' time things might look drastically different because of the vaccinations or lockdowns that are going on.
 I'm sure there will be contingencies put in place by the BCCI and the Indian government but there's still a long way to go before the World Cup is held."